COVID-19 Booking Assurance and Travel Advice »

 Step ashore at Bark Bay and follow the famed Abel Tasman Coast Track through native forests and past cascading streams.
 A well-formed trail leads us up and over gentle ridges to Torrent Bay, where the lovely clear fresh waters of Cleopatra's Pool may tempt you to take a dip or for those more daring - a slide down the naturally formed hydro-slide!
 At Anchorage, we will meet the water taxi for a return journey to Kaiteriteri before heading back to Nelson in the late afternoon.

 There is an opportunity to further explore this vibrant and arty little town this evening with the many great restaurant dining options.
-Accommodation: Rutherford Hotel, Nelson.
-Includes breakfast and lunch.
+Includes breakfast, lunch and dinner.

 Accommodation